The Ultimate Guide to California Consumer Privacy Act [CCPA]

-Firms need to provide mechanisms to empower consumers to prevent businesses from selling their personal information to third parties.
+Businesses need to provide mechanisms to empower consumers to prevent their personal information being sold to third parties.
 They do this by placing a clear and conspicuous link on the homepage of the website.
 The link should state the option of users as "do not sell my personal information."

 Right to access information

 The CCPA seeks to give consumers more control over the use of their personal information.

 This includes the recognized and protected rights of consumers to access their personal information.
 In practice, this means that firms must facilitate the disclosure and delivery of relevant information, all free of charge to the consumer.